protonon/tsaraisa/README.md

 _Traffic sign automatic recognition and intelligent speed assist._

-![Demo screenshot](https://github.com/putsi/tsaraisa/raw/master/tsaraisa.png "Driving on icy Finnish road") Tsaraisa ran with "./tsaraisa.py -s -g -c lbpCascade.xml -M" on image.
+![Demo screenshot](https://github.com/putsi/tsaraisa/raw/master/tsaraisa.png "Driving on icy Finnish road") Tsaraisa was run with "./tsaraisa.py -s -g -c lbpCascade.xml -M" on demo screenshot.

 What does it do?
 -